CesiumGS/3d-tiles/TileFormats/PointCloud/README.md

 #### RTC_CENTER

 Positions may be defined relative-to-center for high-precision rendering, see [Precisions, Precisions](http://help.agi.com/AGIComponents/html/BlogPrecisionsPrecisions.htm).
-If defined, `RTC_CENTER` specifies the center position and all vertex positions are treated as relative to this value.
-The center position provided for `RTC_CENTER` is defined according to a coordinate system where the _z_-axis is up.
+If defined, `RTC_CENTER` specifies the center position and all point positions are treated as relative to this value.

 #### Quantized positions